WestJet In-flight Experience, The Ultimate Digital Companion: Empowering Users to Control Entertainment and Connectivity

 Access a variety of features and services in a single tap

-Single-tap access: Eliminates navigation friction seen in competitor airline apps.
+Single-tap access: Eliminates the navigation friction common in competitor airline apps

-Brand-aligned palette: Neutral colours with the teal call-to-action buttons maintain the premium visual tone.
+Brand-aligned palette: Neutral colours with teal call-to-action buttons maintain the premium visual tone

-Accessible contrast: Ensures clarity even in dim cabins or turbulence.
+Accessible contrast: Ensures clarity even in dim cabins or during turbulence

 Your journey, your entertainment